-- - Transaction Building;
+- Transaction Building;

-- - Profit Generating;
+- Profit Generating;

-- - Turf Defending;
+- Turf Defending;

-- - Excitement Creating; and
+- Excitement Creating; and

-- - Image Enhancing.
+- Image Enhancing.

 These roles determine how the retailer makes decisions about the implementation of each tactic.

-The tactics used are the 4 P's:
+The tactics used are the 4 Ps:

-This step is rather an ongoing measurement of the progress of the category plan and is a key indicator of the category's success which allows you to determine whether or not changes should be made to the category plan.
+This step is rather an ongoing measurement of the progress of your category plan and is a key indicator of the category's success.
+It allows you to determine whether or not you should make changes to the category plan.

 There are five keys steps within the review process, namely:

-5. Move forward.
+- Move forward.

 For the selection process, assortment planning software will use a set of rules to apply.